ndanielsen/dc_traffic_tickets/README.md

 Checkout the IP + ':8000' in your browser, or example ** http://192.168.99.100:8000/

-#### Load Static Data Geojson and Shapefiles

-`docker-compose -f dev.yml run django python manage.py download_small_parking_data`

 #### Let's now get our database set up with:

 `docker-compose -f dev.yml run django python manage.py makemigrations`

 `docker-compose -f dev.yml run django python manage.py migrate`

+#### Check that Things are Working Correctly
+Have a look by navigating to YOUR_IP:8000

+You should see "Welcome to your new Wagtail site!"

+#### Let's create a superuser by so that we can checkout the site wagtail admin and get things set up:

+`docker-compose -f dev.yml run django python manage.py createsuperuser`

+Have a look by navigating to YOUR_IP:8000/wagtail_adminlogin and logging in

+#### Create a blog index page

+YOUR_IP:8000/wagtail_adminpages/add/blog/blogindex/2/

+#### Set the Site root to the index page that you just created.

+In site settings, change the Root page to the blog index page that you just created.

+YOUR_IP:8000/wagtail_adminsites/

+When you hit save and go back to the homepage, the blogging functionality will be set up.

+### Loading Data Up

+#### Load Static Data Geojson and Shapefiles

+`docker-compose -f dev.yml run django python manage.py download_small_parking_data`

-#### Now that it's runnings, let's seed the database with sample data.
+#### Now that things are up and running, let's seed the database with sample data.
 This will load 100k randomly selected parking tickets to the database.

 `docker-compose -f dev.yml run django python manage.py load_100k_parking_sample`

-#### Let's create a superuser by so that we can checkout the site admin:

-`docker-compose -f dev.yml run django python manage.py createsuperuser`

-Have a look by navigating to YOUR_IP:8000/admin

 #### Now that we've logged into admin, let's check out the rest api